 Cartographic representation rules are supported, although using representations with map services is recommended for cached maps only.

-Additional features that are available include:
+Additional features that are available include the following:

 - All color ramp types

 - All number formats

 Definition queries/query expressions can be modified programmatically through the map service on a per request basis.
 This is supported for Export, Identify, Find, QueryLegends operations.
 Be aware that when doing so, the request is appended to the layer in the map service and does not replace existing queries or expressions on the layer.